grebtsew/Tobii_Glasses_2_Python3_And_C/README.md

 ```

 # Motivation
-If you prefer Python3 over Python2 there are no examples of how to connect to Tobii glasses 2.
-Here we use requests instead of urllib2.
+If you prefer Python3 over Python2 there are no examples published by Tobii Pro of how to connect to Tobii glasses 2.
+Therefore I made this implementation for python3 where we use requests instead of urllib2.

 # Requirements
 These are the required imports for python3: